GrepRunRepeat/voice-to-x/README.md

 ```

 `main.py` just starts the listener and hands audio to `ticket_graph.invoke(...)`.
 State lives
-in one `TicketState` dict; routing is conditional edges, not if/else scattered around.
+in one `TicketState` dict; routing is conditional edges.

 ---